dneise/DataTakingMainPage/README.md

  * If you cannot park: call an expert.

-5. plan the schedule:

-=== Schedule ===

-The observation schedule is filled on the [[http://www.fact-project.org/schedule/|shedule web site]].
-A automatic observation scheduler fills in a first educated guess for each night.
-The reasoning of the automated observation scheduler can be found [[http://www.fact-project.org/dch/scheduling.php|here]], by pressing the '+' sign next to 'Suggested Schedule'.

-- We take a look at the suggested schedule and report and modify the schedule in case the automatic observation scheduler obviously fails.

-In addition to the educated guess of the automatic observation scheduler, we need to fill in a ratescan observation.

-- We add a ratescan observation to the [[http://www.fact-project.org/schedule/|schedule]] which should take place around mid night.
-- A ratescan should be scheduled every third night only.
-- The ratescan should be done, while pointing to the next source on schedule.
-This is different than the last 5 years.
-We want to be able to compare normal ratescans and ratescans on data.

 To gain most out of the multi wavelength observations, we want to adopt our observation schedule to overlap with the [[http://swift.gsfc.nasa.gov/|SWIFT]] [[http://www.fact-project.org/scheduling/2016/05/24/swift.schedule.formated|observation schedule]]